<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 Additionally, keep in mind the principle of least privilege.
 Use the AWS-managed policies, such as ReadOnlyAccess, when appropriate.

 With the AWS Management Console, you’ll be able to securely grant access to more of your infrastructure and have the same control that StrongDM is known for providing.
 Your teams will spend less time provisioning access and waiting for approval and more time delivering value to your organization.
-It’s Dynamic Access Management (DAM) at its finest.
+It’s Zero Trust PAM at its finest.

 Want to learn more about how AWS Management Console works?
 Book your demo of StrongDM today.